MichaelWarmke/leet/src/main/java/warmke/mike/leet/structures.md

 their values will be stored in a linked list at that key's value.

 O(n) for both methods on worst case for all operations

+# Tree

+traversals

+Inorder Left,Root,Right
+preorder Root,Left,Right
+postorder Left,Right,Root

+Breath/level first operate on all children before actually moving to them

+### Binary Tree vs Binary Search Tree

+A BST is a BT

+but it has some extra constraints, like each node would have lesser value on the left child and greater on the right.\
+subtrees must also be BSTs\
+there can be no duplicate values